TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### 4.)
 System must be powered by standard wall outlets.
 [Origin: System Requirements]

 In order to make powering the system less difficult, the team has decided using a standard wall-wart which converts 120 VAC to 5 VDC would be appropriate for this application.
 The system overall will be powered by the same 5 VDC signal.
-The TS472 very low noise microphone preamplifier from ST microelectronics satisfies this constraint by having a maximum supply voltage rating of 6 V [4], therefore the microphone preamplifier can be driven by a standard 5 VDC input.

 #### 5.)
 The primary input sensor must output a continuous-time voltage signal.
 [Origin: System Requirements]